samsieber/subgit-sync/notes.md

             * Works only on refs/heads/*
             * ignore tags
             * Signed commits aren't resigned
-            * What about refs pointing to other refs
+            * What about refs pointing to other refs - are these only tags?

  * General Tests:
     * Clone on a big complex repo with multiple branches & root commits & make sure it looks okay